npm/rfcs/accepted/0000-debug-command.md

 ### Expected Behavior

-An `npm debug` command is supposed to launch a debug session which halts debugging until a remote debugger connects.
-It may call `node --inspect-brk` internally.
+An `npm debug` command is supposed to launch a debug session which halts debugging until a remote debugger connects using `node --inspect-brk`.
 Subject to discussion, the following algorithms are being proposed when `npm debug` is *issued within a package directory*.
-Each step is supposed to be applied in the order given.
+Each step is supposed to be applied in the order given until `END.`.

 *Algorithm 1*